Cowboy Bebop: Tsuioku no Serenade: Music

 Three new songs were composed by Yoko Kanno, famous for her music in the series.
 The anime's OST is reused for the game.
 Three songs performed by Italian vocalist Ilaria Graziano were released on the Tank!
 THE!
 BEST! album.

+Reception

+IGN said: "Early impressions indicated that the game would probably appeal to fans of the anime series."
+Kotaku wrote: "[...] it's a pretty terrible game—though its cutscenes make for a decent episode."
+Game Rant called the reception at the time mediocre.